 I thought the culprit was pretty obvious halfway through the book and I’m sure young readers will feel the same.
 Still, for girls who like Legally Blonde meets The Adams Family meets Scooby Doo, this is a good fit.
 My young son informs me that this is now a cartoon series.
 There is a goofiness to this easy chapter book that would animated well. [easy chapter book, ages 7 and up]

-Gitty’s School of Fear series skews slightly older than Monster High but the idea of a boarding school as setting is the same.
+Gitty’s School of Fear series skews slightly older than Monster High but the idea of a boarding school as the setting is the same.
 The students at the School of Fear are dealing with their debilitating phobias that include spiders (arachnophobia), death (thanatophobia), water (aquaphobia), and small spaces (claustrophobia).
 Add in a pig-faced tabloid reporter bent on destroying the school and the fun begins.
 The School of Fear must go off campus to seek help from their counterpart, The Contrarian School.
 Doesn’t everyone have some kind of fear?
 Kids with or without phobias will enjoy this chapter book series. [chapter book, ages 9 and up]

 Here are the first two books in the series although you can read them out of order as I did.
 It doesn’t ruin the story!

 For kids who like the quirky vignettes of Sideways Stories of Wayside School by Louis Sachar, this is a ghost-authored version.
 If you’ll notice, the author is Derek the Ghost, so forgive my bad pun.
-Scary School is boarding school for mortals and monsters where dying is no big deal as pupils just return as ghosts or baby dragons.
+Scary School is a boarding school for mortals and monsters where dying is no big deal as pupils just return as ghosts or baby dragons.
 This casual response to the dangerous and odd goings-on is what makes Scary School a fun read.
 The violence is purely comic book variety.
 Nothing bad really happens.
 And the voice of Derek the Ghost is light-hearted and amusing.
 There is a plot that revolves around a competition putting the students at risk, but no one including the reader gets too worked about the danger.
 We are all just having too much fun! [chapter book, ages 7 and up]

 This is the newest Scary School!